gustafl/ExcelLibrary/README.md

 # ExcelLibrary

-The aim of this project is to simplify reading from and writing to Excel workbooks (.xlsx).
+This is a small C# library made to simplify reading from and writing to Excel workbooks (.xlsx).
 Here's an example to get you started:

     Workbook workbook = new Workbook();
     workbook.Open("Book1.xlsx");